 Only one side of the cable is detachable – the side that feeds into the sensor will not detach.
-You’ll be feeding the cable through towards the transmitter.
-In the end, you’ll have a short distance of cable attached to the sensor, the shorter the better, and then the sensor itself.
+You’ll be feeding the cable through toward the transmitter.
+In the end, you’ll have a short distance of cable attached to the sensor; the shorter, the better, and then the sensor itself.

 An ounce of prevention is worth a pound of cure, as they say…and in this case, a few ounces of silicone cost just pennies.

 Once we’d caulked everything into place so it was all watertight, it was time to re-attach the cable to the transmitter.
 We only needed 25 feet of the 50-foot cable, putting it all into a 25-foot conduit.
 We cut off the other 25 feet and stripped off the wires to reattach them to the transmitter.